piclas-framework/piclas/docs/documentation/userguide/features-and-models/drift-diffusion.md

 Streamer discharge simulations are basically modeled in three ways.
 These are the Particle Model, Fluid Model, and Hybrid Model.
 In this section, the Hybrid Model which combines the 1st order fluid model with particle model approach is explained.
 In the Hybrid Model Simulations, ions are represented by particles.

-The first-order fluid model is the multiply used reaction–drift-diffusion model {cite}`Dujko2020`.
-It is also called 'classical fluid model´.
+The first-order fluid model is the multiply used reaction-drift-diffusion model {cite}`Dujko2020`.
+It is also termed "classical fluid model".
 The drift-diffusion scheme can be used to model the electrons species in the plasma as a continuum instead of kinetic particles.

 The piclas executable to use the model in created by

     mkdir build_electron_fluid && cd build_electron_fluid
-    cmake .. -DPICLAS_EQNSYSNAME=drift_diffusion -DPICLAS_TIMEDISCMETHOD=Explicit-FV -D PICLAS_PETSC=ON
+    cmake .. -DPICLAS_EQNSYSNAME=drift_diffusion -DPICLAS_TIMEDISCMETHOD=Explicit-FV -DPICLAS_PETSC=ON

 TODO: add different time integration possibilities for field (FV solver for electrons) and charged heavy species (particle push +
 HDG solver for electric fields)